 Spaced repetition works best when combined with actual use of the language.
 The Vocabulary drill in the Gym organises words by theme — work, restaurant, family, travel, sport, politics — and tests them in short, focused sessions that simulate real recall pressure.

-Use Anki to maintain vocabulary over time and the Gym to stress-test it in context.
-The combination is significantly more effective than either approach alone.
+Use Anki to maintain vocabulary over time, the Gym to stress-test recall, and the Learning Journey to turn vocabulary into usable conversation.
+That combination is significantly more effective than any one piece on its own.

 The Compound Effect of Vocabulary Growth